 The network contains eleven 33/11kV zone substations of capacity ranging from 3MVA to 23MVA, two 66/11kV zone substations, and one 66/33kV subtransmission substation of capacity 20MVA.
 All are in good condition and are well designed for normally expected electrical and seismological duty.
-There are twenty 33/11kV three phase power transformers, four 66/11kV three phase transformers and one 66/33kV transformer bank in service at these substations.
-The power transformers range in age from 1 to 57 years.
+Fire risk at the substations is managed by design.
+There are twenty NTL owned 33/11kV three phase power transformers, four 66/11kV three phase transformers and one 66/33kV transformer bank in service at these substations.
+The power transformers range in age from 1 to 61 years.
 All are monitored by annual dissolved gas analysis test and diagnosis.

 A programme of insulation testing and winding reclamping of the oldest transformers is underway.
 Transformers on the network have been conservatively loaded and have not experienced high numbers of through faults.
-To date all of the five 33/11kV transformers manufactured prior to 1976 have undergone a mid-life refurbishment and are expected to see out a 70 year life.
+To date all of the five 33/11kV transformers manufactured prior to 1978 have undergone a mid-life refurbishment and are expected to see out a 70 year life.
 Tapchangers on the two oldest units (cc1959) have been replaced with modern equivalents in conjunction with transformer refurbishment.